 Why Having an Accurate Balance Sheet and Income Statement is Important for Your Business

 Many CEOs will say that they made a lot of profit on paper but they don’t have any cash.
-We regularly hear the question “Where did all the cash go.”
+We regularly hear the question “Where did all the cash go?”
 The answer always comes back to the balance sheet.
 If you took profits from the company and used it to buy assets, your cash went out the door.
 For example, when you record the iPads purchased as an asset, the profit of the company is not reduced, but your cash went out the door.

 The same applies to liabilities.
 If you have $10k of credit card debt and you use cash to pay that down, it won’t show up on the income statement and you won’t have cash in the bank.
 We suggest that CEOs look at their balance sheet on a comparative basis each month.
 This allows them to compare last month’s to this month’s balance sheet to see where the cash went and investigate discrepancies.

-Let Experts Deliver Your Financial Statements Each Month
+Let Experts Deliver Your Financial Statements Each Month With Outsourced Accounting

 One way to receive accurate numbers each month is through outsourcing your bookkeeping and accounting needs.
 Outsourced accounting services are experts and can provide reports that will help your business grow and make more money.

-GrowthForce allows you to pick and choose which part of your bookkeeping, accounting and controller functions you want to outsource.
-We work with internal employees, CFOs and CPAs to make sure all the accounting needs of a business are being taken care of and provide financial reporting on month-end.
+GrowthForce allows you to pick and choose which part of your bookkeeping, accounting, and controller functions you want to outsource.
+We work with internal employees, CFOs, and CPAs to make sure all the accounting needs of a business are being taken care of and provide financial reporting on month-end.